Europia79/BombArena/README.md

 - Implement config options.
 - Add & implement other commands:
 - /bomb setconfig <option> <value>
+- write PHP script to access the database & display player stats on a website.
 - ~~Restore missing (destroyed) brewing stands (bases) at the end of the match.~~ done.
 - ~~Close plant+defuse exploit~~ done.
 - ~~Kill off players that are too close to the bomb when it detonates.~~ done.